-Derived simply from the Eastern Road to Leith, Easter Road nowadays is a thriving ecosystem with streets and passages to many further areas of Edinburgh.
+Easter Road is derived simply from the Eastern Road to Leith.
+Nowadays is a thriving ecosystem with streets and passages to many further areas of Edinburgh.

-Until the creation of Leith Walk in the 17th century, there were two main passages into Edinburgh – the Eastern Road and the Western Road, the latter now known as Broughton Road and Bonnington Road.
+Until the creation of Leith Walk in the 17th century, there were two main passages into Edinburgh.
+1) the Eastern Road and 2) the Western Road.
+The latter is now known as Broughton Road and Bonnington Road.

-Famous historic people who have ventured up Easter Road include the likes of Mary, Queen of Scots in 1561 and Oliver Cromwell in 1650.
+Famous historic people who have ventured up Easter Road include Mary, Queen of Scots (1561) and Oliver Cromwell (1650).

-Years pass, developments occur, and the area today is much more than simply a road used to travel between the two suburbs.
+Years passed, developments occurred, and the area today is much more than simply a road used to travel between the two suburbs.

-Most of the property built on Easter Road comprises of tenement housing built for the artisan and working classes in the second half of the 19th century.
+Most of the properties built on Easter Road comprise of tenement housing built for the artisan and working classes in the second half of the 19th century.
 Housing developments appeared on the nursery ground on the south-eastern side by Baron Norton’s Estate (formerly belonging to the Logans of Restalrig), amongst further north-afield projects.
 Most of these buildings still stand today.

-New housing also appeared in the 1970s in several locations on and just off Easter Road.
-Developments appeared just opposite Thorntree Street, in Albion Road and in Brunswick Road.
+New housing also appeared in the 1970s in several locations on, and just off, Easter Road.
+Developments appeared opposite Thorntree Street, in Albion Road and in Brunswick Road.

-Even as recently as the past few years has seen Easter Road expand and new housing appear.
+Even as recently as the past few years, the area has expanded and new housing appeared.
 For instance, the area behind Albion Gardens and next to Lawrie Reilly Place.